-Course pre-registration for Fall Semester 2020 (WS 2020) will take place on June 15 – September 1, 2020 (see the individual deadlines below).
+Course pre-registration for Summer Semester 2021 (SS 2021) will take place on January 4–January 26, 2021, 23:59 CET (see the individual deadlines below).
 During this time, students have to register for all the classes they want to study.

 It consists of 3 stages: